 Jump straight to: How to buy the right tripod

-Our most important piece of advice, though, is to invest in the sturdiest tripod you’re prepared to carry, and to consider the type of photography you want to do.
+Consider as well the type of photography you're likely to do.
 Outdoor photographers, for example, may benefit from an element-resistant, four-section tripod that folds down into a smaller space, while those working indoors or in the studio might be able to save a chunk of change by opting for something that lacks some or all of these features.
 Pro and enthusiast photographers would be wise to invest in a customisable modular tripod system, while beginners might prefer a cheaper non-customisable option with a simple three-way pan-and-tilt head.

 How much will a decent tripod set you back?
 The short answer is that it varies.
 Tripod kits that comprise a set of legs and a head can range in price from around $15/£10 for a flimsy, often unbranded option, to about $1,500/£1,250 for a top-of-the-range option.

 With an eye on stability, load-bearing capacity, features, performance and price, we’ve selected ten sturdy tripods here, and we think they are the best you can buy right now…

 The best tripods in 2020